Cancer

 Here are four ways to optimize your mental health during cancer survivorship — whether you are a day, year or 10 years post active cancer treatment or living with cancer.

-One: Set realistic expectations and give yourself a break.
+1: Set realistic expectations and give yourself a break after cancer treatment.

 You may feel like you should resume normal activities soon after completing active cancer treatment.
 You may also feel like you should live differently and try new things.